carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Special requirements

 We want to assist you in all possible ways to make your participation at CarpentryCon enjoyable and stress-free.
 Please contact the organisers with any requests for special needs so that we can make arrangements before your arrival.
-Do not hesitate to contact the welcome team during the meeting for any help. (see *Arrival and Access, Childcare, Inclusion*)
+Do not hesitate to contact the Welcome Team during the meeting for any help. (see *Arrival and Access, Childcare, Inclusion*)

 ##### Surveys